*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 ¶ 3 Leave a comment on paragraph 3 0 Whether they came as servants, slaves, free farmers, religious refugees, or powerful planters, the men and women of the American colonies created new worlds.
-Native Americans saw fledgling settlements turned into unstoppable beachheads of vast new populations that increasingly monopolized resources and remade the land into something else entirely.
+Native Americans saw fledgling settlements grow into unstoppable beachheads of vast new populations that increasingly monopolized resources and remade the land into something else entirely.
 Meanwhile, as colonial societies developed in the seventeenth and eighteenth centuries, fluid labor arrangements and racial categories solidified into the race-based, chattel slavery that increasingly defined the economy of the British Empire.
 The North American mainland originally occupied a small and marginal place in that broad empire, as even the output of its most prosperous colonies paled before the tremendous wealth of Caribbean sugar islands.
 And yet the colonial backwaters on the North American mainland, ignored by many imperial officials, were nevertheless deeply tied into these larger Atlantic networks.
 A new and increasingly complex Atlantic World connected the continents of Europe, Africa, and the Americas.

 ¶ 4 Leave a comment on paragraph 4 0 Events across the ocean continued to influence the lives of American colonists.
 Civil war, religious conflict, and nation building transformed seventeenth-century Britain and remade societies on both sides of the ocean.
 At the same time, colonial settlements grew and matured, developing into powerful societies capable of warring against Native Americans and subduing internal upheaval.
 Patterns and systems established during the colonial era would continue to shape American society for centuries.
 And none, perhaps, would be as brutal and destructive as the institution of slavery.

 II.
 Slavery and the Making of Race